 You can either use accrual accounting or cash-based accounting.
 You may also use accounting software to manage books using accrual-based monthly accounting and generate cash-based statements for tax purposes.
 Determine the advantages and disadvantages of both and then consistently use one to ensure accurate tracking of your financial records.

 5. Carefully prepare a budget and try to stick to it

-A law firm will go through tough times to succeed if it doesn’t have a budget, which is crucial to set revenue benchmarks, project cash flow and expenditure, set clear amounts for fixed costs, etc. While you might already be having a system to prepare budgets, you need to have a strong strategy in place to prepare an effective one.
+A law firm will go through tough times to succeed if it doesn’t have a budget, which is crucial to set revenue benchmarks, project cash flow, and expenditure, set clear amounts for fixed costs, etc. While you might already have a system to prepare budgets, you need to have a strong strategy in place to prepare an effective one.
 Here’re a few tips to help you with the same.

 - List down your firm’s necessary expenses